pengstem/GeminiIt/README.md

 ## Usage

 1. Navigate to any webpage.
-2.  **To analyze selected text:** Highlight the text you want to process, then quickly press the `Alt` key twice.
+2.  **To analyze selected text:** Highlight the text you want to process, then quickly press the `g` key twice.
-3.  **To analyze the whole page:** Ensure no text is selected, then quickly press the `Alt` key twice.
+3.  **To analyze the whole page:** Ensure no text is selected, then quickly press the `g` key twice.
 4. A system notification should appear shortly indicating success or failure.
-5. If successful, the full response text from Gemini will be **copied to your clipboard**.
+5. Click the extension's icon in the Chrome toolbar to open the popup and view the full response text from Gemini (in Chinese).
-6. You can also check the extension's Service Worker console for detailed logs (find the extension on `chrome://extensions/` and click the "Service Worker" link).
+6. You can check the extension's Service Worker console for detailed logs (find the extension on `chrome://extensions/` and click the "Service Worker" link).

 ## Development Notes

-*   The API response is copied to the clipboard and shown via `chrome.notifications`.
-Display could be further enhanced (e.g., popup, page injection).
+*   The API response is displayed in a popup window.
 *   User feedback during processing (before the API responds) could be added.
 *   Error handling is improved slightly but could be more robust.
 *   Consider adding `safetySettings` and `generationConfig` to the API calls in `background.js` for more control.